Skip to content

 Black and White PDQ logo

-If you have ever used a computer, then you probably already know how to copy files.
+If you've ever used a computer, then you probably already know how to copy files.
 Copying files with PowerShell, however, makes things a great deal more interesting and fun.

-Here are a few quick examples.
-They will copy single files or entire folder structures.
+Let's dig into a few quick examples that show how to copy single files or entire folder structures.

-In my examples, I’m copying into the %USERPROFILE%\AppData\Local folder of every user on a computer.
-Feel free to modify these scripts to copy any files to any location that works best for you.
+In my examples, I’m copying into the %USERPROFILE%\AppData\Local folder of every user on a computer — but you can modify these scripts to copy any files to any location.

 $Source = '\\FileShare\FancyConfigurationFiles\Config.xml' $Destination = 'C:\users\*\AppData\Local\' Get-ChildItem $Destination | ForEach-Object {Copy-Item -Path $Source -Destination $_ -Force}